radanskoric/masterhotwire/src/index.md

 **Can I get an invoice?**

 Absolutely!
-After making a purchase we will automatically receive a receipt.
+After making a purchase you will automatically receive a receipt.
 If you need a more detailed invoice, just [e-mail me](mailto:me@radanskoric.com).